saastechacademy/foundation/project-ideas/fulfillment-center-mgmt/packShipment.md

       -   call [approveShipment](approveShipment.md).
       -   if facility is not part of the auto shipping label group, then [getShippingLabel](getShippingLabel.md)
     *   Update the `statusId` of the `Shipment` entity to `SHIPMENT_PACKED` (postcondition), indicating it's been packed and is ready for shipment.
+    *   Update OrderItem fulfillmentStatus to Packed on SOLR document